gae123/sd2/README.md

 1. Start the command as `sd2 --showconfig`.
 It will show the config file as it is after substitutions and will exit.
 1. Start the daemon by running `sd2`.
 You can see logs running `sd2 logs`
+    1. The logs rotate every time you restart sd2.
+You can find the current log file in `/var/logs/sd2/sd2.log`, the previous one in `sd2.log.1` etc
+    2. Look for the events starting with `HH:` to see whether the hosts are reported healthy as expected.
-1. Start the command as `sd2 --showschema`.
+2. Start the command as `sd2 --showschema`.
 It will show the json schema file.
-1. Try to ssh to the DHs.
+3. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.
 1. You can access a container in a DH with the following command:
 `ssh -t <<DH>> sudo docker exec -it <<CONTAINER NAME>>  su - $USER`